Borrow a tablet (iPad)

 Protecting personal information

-When you return the Library iPad tablet to staff at the Circulation Desk, you will be asked to erase all content and settings with a staff member present.
+When you return the Library iPad tablet to staff at the Loans & Returns / Circulation desk, you will be asked to erase all content and settings with a staff member present.
 This will erase all personal content and ensure to staff that the device is not locked with a user’s personal login information.
 Returning a tablet that has been locked with personal login information will result a user being charged the replacement cost of the tablet; this cost will be waived if the user comes to unlock the device within a specified timeframe.

 How many, what kind, what is on them?